manumafe98/MyObsidianNotes/Java/OOP/Classes.md

 ### Encapsulation

-If when the attributes of the class are hidden or private, but can be accessed only through methods (getters & setters).
+Is when the attributes of the class are hidden or private, but can be accessed only through methods (getters & setters).
 You should make attributes [[Access Modifiers#Private|private]] if you don't have a reason to make them public/protected

 ```java